Summer 2022 support

 Detailed information on how TAGs would be determined in summer 2022 will only be published if exams are cancelled.
 At that point, we would take account of the timing of the decision, the reason for the decision and any public health restrictions in place at the time, as well as lessons learned from the 2021 arrangements, and would provide further guidance to centres.
 In the meantime, teachers should teach and assess their students as they would throughout the year, in line with the guidance below, to gather the evidence they would use to determine TAGs, in case they are needed.

-Exams will take place in 2022 for International GCSE, International AS/A level, iPrimary and iLowerSecondary, but in the unlikely event that exams cannot take place in some jurisdictions again because of the pandemic, we are now able to confirm that in the exceptional circumstance that exams cannot go ahead in your country in summer 2022, students’ grades would instead be determined by using an evidence-based approach which would then be marked and graded by us.
+Exams will take place in 2022 for International GCSE, International AS/A level, iPrimary and iLowerSecondary.
+But in the unlikely event that exams cannot take place in some jurisdictions again because of the pandemic, we are now able to confirm that in the exceptional circumstance that exams cannot go ahead in your country in May/June 2022, students’ grades would instead be determined by using an evidence-based approach which would then be marked and graded by us.
 Centres would have to submit at least one set of past papers as part of the portfolio.

 We'll continue to keep this web page up to date and provide news and information in the regular Pearson Qualifications Bulletin.
 For subject-specific support, please do stay in touch with your Subject Advisors and you can also contact us directly if you have any other queries.